SEA-TS: Self-Evolving Agent for Autonomous Code Generation of Time Series Forecasting Algorithms: Methodology

 \subsubsection{Search Tree Structure}

 Each node $N_j$ in the search tree represents a \textit{complete solution state}.
-While the code $c_j$ is the executable artifact---a self-contained Python program---the node $N_j$ encapsulates additional metadata: \begin{itemize} \item Code $c_j \in \Sigma^*$: the full Python ML program (immutable once created) \item Plan $p_j$: the design rationale and approach description \item Metric $M_j \in \mathbb{R}$: the evaluation performance (\eg, WAPE, MAPE) \item Visit count $n_j \in \mathbb{N}$ and cumulative value $Q_j \in \mathbb{R}$, see Figure ~\ref{fig:framework} \item Buggy flag $b_j \in \{\text{true}, \text{false}\}$: whether code was identified as logically flawed \end{itemize}
+While the code $c_j$ is the executable artifact---a self-contained Python program---the node $N_j$ encapsulates additional metadata: \begin{enumerate} \item Code $c_j \in \Sigma^*$: the full Python ML program (immutable once created) \item Plan $p_j$: the design rationale and approach description \item Metric $M_j \in \mathbb{R}$: the evaluation performance (\eg, MAE, MSE) \item Visit count $n_j \in \mathbb{N}$ and cumulative value $Q_j \in \mathbb{R}$, see Figure ~\ref{fig:framework} \item Buggy flag $b_j \in \{\text{true}, \text{false}\}$: whether code was identified as logically flawed \end{enumerate}

 The search algorithm operates on nodes (selecting, expanding, backpropagating), while the LLM and sandbox operate on code (generating, executing, evaluating).
 A node's code $c_j$ is immutable, but its MCTS statistics ($n_j$, $Q_j$) are continuously updated via backpropagation.